AI in Drug Discovery: Regulatory and Compliance Challenges

 - The OQ (Operational Qualification): It addresses the importance of robustness and reproducibility of computer platforms

-Understanding the AI Regulatory Framework in Drug Discovery
+What Does the AI Regulatory Framework Look Like in Drug Discovery?

-An AI regulatory framework comprises a set of principles, guidelines and requirements that govern the development, validation, deployment and monitoring of AI systems in drug discovery and development.
-The primary goal is to ensure data integrity and transparency while supporting ethical considerations.3
+An AI regulatory framework is the set of principles, guidance and operational requirements that govern how AI systems are developed, validated, deployed and monitored in drug discovery and development.
+Its purpose is to support data integrity, transparency, scientific validity and ethical use across the AI lifecycle.3

-Compared to traditional drug development compliance frameworks, AI regulatory frameworks include additional documentation requirements, such as:4
+Compared with traditional drug development compliance frameworks, AI-specific oversight usually requires additional documentation and governance, including:4

 - Training data